QuantEcon/python_lecture_sandpit/source/rst/BCG_incomplete_mkts.rst

 Measures of agents and firms
 ----------------------------

-As in the partner notebook that studies a complete markets version of the model, we follow BCG in assuming that there are equal unit measures of
+As in the companion lecture :doc:`BCG_complete_mkts` that studies a complete markets version of the model, we follow BCG in assuming that there are equal unit measures of

 -  consumers of type :math:`i=1`